lassmed/search.artist/README.md

 1. **Search Artist**

     - **Endpoint:** `artist/search`
     - **Description:** Retrieve information on specific artists by name.
-The request accepts parameters such as artist name, limit, and page number ( default values for limi and page are 20 and 1 ).
+The request accepts parameters such as artist name, limit, and page number ( default values for limit and page are 20 and 1 ).
 If the Last.fm API does not return any results, fallback data from a JSON file ( fallbackArtists.json ) is provided. here is an example of the api call with a valid artist name :
       ![Search Endpoint Screenshot](assets/images/search_endpoint.png)
       example of when no data found for the specified name and a random artist name is generated :